subtopic 2.3: Biogeochemical cycles

 Process of Ocean Acidification

-- Carbonic acid dissociates into bicarbonate (HCO₃⁻) and hydrogen ions (H⁺).
+- Carbonic acid dissociates into bicarbonate ions (HCO₃⁻) and hydrogen ions (H⁺).

 - Chemical Reactions: